1dv023/syllabus/lectures/06/production_nodejs.md

 ```
 It is also known that Nginx is better on handling static content and Node.js/Express.js in better on handling dynamic content which could give us the clue that we should let Nginx handle all of our static content instead of letting express handling it with its middleware.
 If Nginx handles all request for static files we don´t have to clog the Node.js process down with this.

 We could also let the Nginx web server handle HTTPS instead of letting each Node.js application handle this.
 In this way the Nginx takes the all responsible of encryption and decryption.
 The request and responses between the Node.js application then could be done with plain HTTP since they are made internal.

-To get a more practical view of how you set up an Nginx watch the demo videos that will be published on the course web site.
+Don´t forget to set the "trust proxy" flag in your express application if you have configure your session cookie to only be transmitted over HTTPS.

 ### Environment variables
-Environment variables is a kind of variables you can use on your server and combine with a process running.
-This is often said to be a good way to add secret hashes to the application instead of storing them in files that could easy be spread around (its easy to check the secrets into a public git repository).
-This secret hashstrings will be used by the application to produce stuff like session cookies and if someone gets hold of our server secret we re in trouble.
+Environment variables is a kind of global variables you can use on your server and combine with a process running.
+They are often used to add configuration information to the process/application on start up.
+That could be URLs to databases, tokens or in what mode you want to start your application.
+This is often said to be a good way to add secret hashes to the application instead of storing them in files or in code that could easy be spread around (its easy to check the secrets into a public git repository).
+This secret hash strings will be used by the application to produce stuff like session cookies and if someone gets hold of our server secret we re in trouble.

 You could set it locally for the server (ubuntu) by typing
 ```